Getting Them Involved in Helping Out to Save the Environment

 Don’t Forget About Clothes

 Trash is not the only thing that you can recycle.
 In fact, teach your child about recycling clothes and toys, too.
-Toys that are longer play with can be given to a shelter or your local Goodwill store.
+Toys that are longer play with can be given to a shelter or your local charity shop.
 This is a form of recycling, too.
 The same goes for clothes.
 Hand-me-downs can be fashionable and environmentally “cool”.
 You can also find out how to make new items out of outgrown clothes.
 How about creating a tote bag out of an old pair of jeans or making a shirt into a pillow?

 These are just a few suggestions about how you can help your child learn more about recycling.
 Have fun and work on it together as a family.